-PSVR 2 estimated release date, specs, and everything else we know so far
+PSVR 2 release date, specs, and latest news

 PSVR 2 estimated release date

-As of the time of writing, Sony has not revealed the release date for PSVR 2.
-Pinning one down isn’t particularly simple, given that there hasn’t been any substantial leaks or rumours yet.
+PSVR 2 will launch early 2023, according to Sony.
+Pinning down a more specific date isn’t particularly simple however, given that there hasn’t been any substantial leaks or rumours yet.
 One tidbit we do have is from industry insider Ross Young, who Tweeted that delays to VR shipments at Apple and Sony have pushed products into 2023.

 VR display shipments to rise >50% to >15M in 2022 despite delays to 2023 at Apple and Sony.
 Big jump forecasted in 2023.https://t.co/4m1FfgkeoM